 Trek Duration: 10 days

 Best time for the trek: Autumn (September to November) and Spring (March to May)

 Highest Altitude: At Kala Patthar – 5,545 meters

 Trek Grade: Moderate (Depend on your level of fitness)

 The 10-day trek to the Everest Base Camp is amongst the best packages.
-You will get all the benefits of the Everest Base Camp Trek but in lesser number of days.
+You will get all the benefits of the Everest Base Camp Trek but in a lesser number of days.
 You will see breathtaking views of the snow-capped peaks and experience the local culture.